momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L16 - The Gilded Labyrinth.md

 **Status: Unconquered, Partially Explored**
 **Location: Sunfire Expanse, buried beneath the shifting dunes of the Golden Wastes**
 **First Discovered: 4E 771 (Revealed after a sandstorm unearthed its entrance.
 The storm ended abruptly the moment it was found.)**
 **Last Attempted Expedition: 6E 843 (Five Delvers entered.
 Three returned, each carrying their weight in gold.
-Within a week, all three were found transformed—flesh turned to coin, veins filled with molten wealth.)**
+Within a week, all two were found transformed—flesh turned to coin, veins filled with molten wealth.)**
 **Current Warnings: No sanctioned Delving permitted.
 The Labyrinth remains open.
 Treasure hunters are advised that "gains" from within cannot be reversed.

 The Gilded Labyrinth does not kill.